Skye-XD/desktop-icons-ng/README.md

 - [X] New - About pane if preferences page that shows the correct version of the extension and weblimks to gitlab website.

+- [x] New - Translation link in about window.

+- [x] New - Correctly hover over Dock in drag and drop to enable highlighing of the app icon and scrolling for hidden ones.

 **FIXES**

 - [x] Fix Gtk4 Icon Rendering Code to at least render generic correct icons at the correct size.